 Elective cosmetic medical procedures should be avoided by pregnant or lactating women.
 Patients with an allergy to lidocaine, a liquid anesthetic, should advise the physician of the allergy, as some Restylane and Juvederm products may contain it, while other formulations do not.
 Patients that have a known allergy to gram-positive bacterial strains should make it known to the physician.

-Common side effects from cosmetic injections may include temporary skin redness, injection site pain, swelling at the injection site, and/or headache.
+Common side effects from cosmetic injections may include temporary skin redness, injection site pain, swelling at the injection site, and headaches.
 Bruising may occur in some cases.
 These side effects are overall considered a normal response to injections and not a reason to worry.
 Serious after-effects are rare but possible.
 You will be advised of risks prior to engaging in the procedure and may be asked to sign a waiver.

 The physician may advise you to avoid laying down, rubbing the treated area of skin, taking NSAID pain medications, and strenuous exercise for the first 24 hours after treatment.
 Other than that, you may proceed with most daily activities immediately after the appointment.